-I have a long-standing specialism in education law, an area which is constantly evolving.
-Because I’m part of the Department for Education’s academies working group and have excellent contacts within the sector, I can keep clients up to date with prospective changes and make sure that I help them to come up with practical and commercial solutions.
+I have specialised in education law for over two decades and I have been fortunate to have been immersed in the key changes over this period.
+By developing key contacts within the sector, I can keep schools up to date with prospective changes and make sure that I support them with practical and innovative solutions.

-I’ve worked with a wide range of schools, supporting them through academy conversions and expansions and helping with issues such as admission appeals, exclusions, safeguarding, parental complaints and governance.
-I also have extensive experience advising Church of England Diocesan Boards, diocesan multi-academy trusts (MATs) and local schools forming mixed MATs.
+I have worked with a wide range of schools, advising on hundreds of academy conversions and MAT expansions.
+I have extensive experience advising Church of England Diocesan Boards, diocesan multi-academy trusts (MATs) and local schools forming mixed MATs.
+I help with pastoral issues such as parental complaints, exclusions, safeguarding, SEN and disability discrimination claims.
+I also provide strategic advice on governance and significant change applications.

-Outside work, I love spending time in the countryside with my family – my son especially enjoys feeding lambs and riding on tractors.
+Outside work, I love spending time in the countryside with my family.

 We can prepare a full school policy audit to ensure compliance with education law and best practice.